andreas-wagner-dev/blog-life-story/README.md

 ### 3. Law of Demeter

-Actors communicate only with their **immediate neighbors**.
-No reaching of internal state through chains of objects.
+Actors communicate only with their **immediate neighbors**: No reaching of internal state through chains of objects.
+This eliminates transitive coupling and keeps the staging semantically stable.
 Method chains are legitimate: `order.customer().address().city();` as long each method return a new object, but not a delegation of internal fields.
-This eliminates transitive coupling and keeps the staging semantically stable.

 ### 4. Domain-Centric Package Structure